Albert Mensinga Creative

 Bodywork & hood

-The distinctive Enrico Fumia (164) penned body is a clean and practical shell.
-A hand wash is a 15 minute job and only the edges of the rear light bar need a toothpick to get the hidden bits of dirt out.
-The engine cover is quite weighty and a structural part of the crash zone.
+The distinctive Enrico Fumia (of 164 fame) penned body is a clean and practical shell.
+A hand wash is a 15 minute job and only the edges of the rear light bar and some of the window rubber need a toothpick to get the hidden bits of dirt out.
+The polyester engine cover (bonnet) is quite weighty and a structural part of the crash zone.
+Better avoid cracks because it wil TL your pride and joy.
 During routine oil checks, it’s important to take care that the lid remains open and doesn’t accidentally fall on your hands or tools.
-Just saying… aging gas struts may have disintegrated inside and will destroy your hands.
+Just saying… aging gas struts may have disintegrated inside and will destroy your fingers.

 Engine

 It’s important to check oil every 500 or 1,000 kms, and please top up when needed.
 At idle a healthy TS sounds a bit mechanical and almost diesel like.
-Under 2,000 revs it may search a bit (check header, plugs, airfilter) but torque should be good up till 4,000 when power takes over.
-Don’t be shy and take the mill to 6,000, when it’s properly warmed up and every now and then.
+Under 2,000 revs it may search a bit (check manifold, plugs, airfilter, throttle body) but torque should be good up till 4,000 when power should take over.
+Don’t be shy and take the mill to 6,500, when it’s properly warmed up and every now and then.
 That really will be appreciated and will indicate smooth power delivery, at best like a turbine.

-About 35mpg is a real world figure.
+About 35mpg is a real world figure for my TS.
 The more powerful Busso siblings will struggle to get a decent 20.
 Oil consumption can be harsh and it’s up to you if or when pistonrings should be replaced.
-Think 1 litre every 2,000 to 5,000 kms, and keep in mind most cars are 20+ years old and have decent mileage under their belts.
-So far I’m happy to buy a bottle every 4,000 kms and add 0.5 litre when the dipstick tells me so.
-In the meantime I think about hot bits and dream about a 180ps/230Nm future output.
+Maybe have the bearings looked at when the mill is openend up.
+Normal oil consumption is 1 litre every 2,000 to 5,000 kms.
+And keep in mind most cars are 20+ years old and have decent mileage under their belts.
+So far I’m happy to buy a bottle of 10w/60 every 4,000 kms and add 0.5 litre when the dipstick tells me so.
+In the meantime I think about hot bits.
+First stop to get there is a custom equal lenght header piece and set the cat back.
+Intake is fine and best left alone.

-Simple protective hood protects against bird droppings but attracts cats hiding under it
+Simple protective hood protects against bird droppings and UV light but attracts cats

 Transmission

 I said long legged gears.
-At 65mph (iPhone satnav reading) the rev counter says 2,800 in 5th, making it a tad longer than our 147 box.
+At 65mph (iPhone satnav reading) the rev counter says 2,800 in 5th, making it a tad longer than our twolitre 147 box.
 When not under load it’s pretty quiet which is nice if you like to chat while driving.
-Passing 3k will improve the soundbyte.
-Those who tried say a sorted TS runs out of puff at 6,500 in 5th, which should be well over 140mph/225kmh.
+Above 3k the soundbyte will improve.
+Those who’ve tried, say a sorted TS runs out of puff at 6,500 in 5th, which should be well over 140mph/225kmh.
 Gear changes beg for a slow hand.
 You will like to use third and fourth more than you think and still get your 35mpg.
 I like to think the box suits the TS pretty good.
 There’s no need for a limited slip diff because of the lack of power compared to the V6.
+Front wheels rarely loose grip when stepping on it.
+Choose quality tyres.

 Interior & electrics